Francormin/Francormin/README.md

 <br />
 <h3 align="left">About me:</h3>&nbsp;
 <p align="center">I am currently a Technician in Social Communication, lacking only the thesis to obtain my degree.
-In recent years I have been interested about technologies in general and programming in particular.
+In recent years, I have been interested about technologies in general and programming in particular.
 I feel that this change in orientation was very successful, for which I am very proud and I look forward to continuing to dig deeper and learn more about different technologies and programming languages.
 Besides, I have been graduated recently from the Full-Stack Development career at Henry's Bootcamp!
-And nowadays I am looking for my first tech job opportunity.</p>
+And nowadays, I am looking for my first tech job opportunity.</p>

 <br />
 <h3 align="left">:star: Languages and Tools:</h3>&nbsp;